dalgard/meteor-viewmodel/README.md

 dalgard:viewmodel 0.1.1
 =======================

-Minimalist VM for Meteor – inspired by `manuel:viewmodel` and `nikhizzle:session-bind`
+Minimalist VM for Meteor – inspired by `manuel:viewmodel` and `nikhizzle:session-bind`.

 - Highly declarative
 - Absolutely no redundant syntax